miramiram/VimVoice/README.md

 # VimVoice

+**Program with your voice** by using voice commands to control Vim and Windows.

 This is a continuation of AshleyF's VimSpeak, with my own additions and expansions.

-Notably, this version adds a lot of missing keys, has a new code structure, and also comes with:
+Notably, this version:

+- adds many missing keys and new functionality
 - window, tab and tmux/screen tab management
 - non-VIM keystrokes like alt+tab, ctrl+tab and other OS keys (Access with "use-windows-mode")
 - settings (Say "open-settings")